Coronavirus: Hospitals at breaking point. Concerns for patients and staff safety grow

 "In the last five years there has been no real commitment from DHBs to increase its staffing levels - and now with coronavirus it's even worse."

-She said usually there was a summer dip and a winter peak but this year there's been no easing off during the summer and it has taken a huge toll on staff.
+Powell said usually there was a summer dip and a winter peak but this year there's been no easing off during the summer and it has taken a huge toll on staff.

 "DHBs need to be looking after their staff and that's not doing the bare minimum."